Motion Mappings for Continuous Bilateral Teleoperation: Introduction

 \section{Introduction}

-Driven by the need to perform tasks in remote environments, teleoperation has emerged as a central robotics paradigm with applications ranging from deep sea \cite{Murphy11} to outer space \cite{Lii10}.
+\IEEEPARstart{D}{riven} by the need to perform tasks in remote environments, teleoperation has emerged as a central robotic paradigm with applications ranging from deep sea \cite{Murphy11} to outer space \cite{Lii10}.
 In this paper, we propose an object-centered motion mapping framework for continuous bilateral teleoperation.
 Our main objective is to address the problem of generating smooth, goal-directed robot trajectories when discrepancies exist between operator and remote robot workspaces.
 This problem, illustrated in Fig.~\ref{experiment_setup} with a valve turning example, remains largely unaddressed among the state-of-the-art teleoperation frameworks.